ax-va/Pytest-Okken-2022/terms.md

 **Happy-path testing = a type of software testing that uses known input and produces an expected output**

+**Hook functions = entry points to intercept pytest behavior at certain points and make changes**

 **Line coverage = calculated by dividing the total number of lines run divided by the total lines of code**

 **Mock = replacing a part of a system with mock objects**